Top reasons to support Dutch language lessons for expats

 When your employees speak Dutch, it becomes easier to meet customer needs.
 The Netherlands scores highest on the global English Proficiency Index (EPI), but that doesn’t mean that everyone is as familiar with this language.
 Even so, while clients often do speak (fluent) English, many feel more comfortable expressing themselves in their native language.
 Additionally, speaking Dutch to them demonstrates goodwill and a commitment to cooperation, and that helps to build trust and stronger client relationships.

-Dutch group lessons for expats: traditional classroom versus online lessons
+In-company Dutch lessons: traditional classroom versus online lessons

-When considering Dutch language lessons for expats, organizations have the option to choose between traditional classroom-based instruction and online learning formats.
-For employees who work remotely or have flexible schedules, online lessons are ideal.
+When considering in-company Dutch lessons for your expat employees, organizations have the option to choose between traditional classroom-based instruction and online learning formats.
+For employees who work remotely or have changing schedules, online lessons are ideal.
 These classes enable learners to participate from any location without the constraints of travel time.
 Hybrid teaching, where some students are present in a classroom and others dial in from a video call platform, is also a possibility.

-Above, we were talking about group classes.
+Above, we were talking about in-company Dutch lessons, which take place in (small) groups.
 Of course, there’s more than just those.
-Individual Dutch lessons allow for personalized attention and tailored instruction that aligns with each learner’s specific needs and goals.
+Private Dutch lessons allow for personalized attention and tailored instruction that aligns with each learner’s specific needs and goals.
 In a (face-to-face or online) one-on-one setting, the teacher can adapt the pace of the lessons, focus on particular areas of difficulty, and provide immediate feedback.
 All of this contributes significantly to an enhanced learning experience.

-What to choose: Dutch group lessons or one-on-one lessons?
+What to choose: in-company Dutch lessons for your team, or one-on-one lessons?

 One-on-one lessons fit especially well when an employee needs more intensive guidance or wants to see results in an incredibly short period of time Private lessons allow for a personalized plan of action.
 Individual classes also tend to yield faster results, in part because they can be tailored to topics relevant to the employee and the employee’s native language.
-On the other hand, group lessons have a social component and are more cost-effective.
+On the other hand, group in-company lessons have a social component and are more cost-effective.
+Click below to learn more about both.

 Are you ready to break down language barriers?

-By choosing the right type of language training—whether through traditional classroom settings, online lessons, or self-study—you can meet the diverse needs of your employees.
+By choosing the right type of language training – whether through traditional classroom settings or online lessons – you can meet the diverse needs of your employees.
 Take your time to see what Dutch Ready has to offer you with a range of tailored programs designed to elevate your workforce’s language skills and, ultimately, your organization’s success.
 Together, let’s break down language barriers and build a more inclusive, effective, and motivating workplace.

 Do you have any questions?
 Take a look at the FAQs below, or fill in the contact form on our website to receive customized advice on Dutch language classes for your expat employees.
 Don’t hesitate to get in touch, we’re happy to provide you with the clarification needed.